philipdaquin/AMAZON-Clone/README.md

 # Amazon-Clone [WIP]
 Left To Do:
--  Fix Authentication and Fetch Request (Frontend)
+-  FIX Fetch Request on (Frontend)
--  Integrate Stripe Payment Service + User Order History
+-  TEST Stripe Payment Service + User Order History
 -  Deploy to AWS and Use Terraform
+-  Elastic Search
 -  Refactor REST APIs to GraphQL, ensuring to document this stage

 ## High-Level Design: Main Components